 What Should I Do if I Was Hit By an Uninsured Motorist in Tennessee?

-Posted in Uncategorized on December 5, 2018
+Posted in Car accidents on December 5, 2018

 Every day, hundreds of uninsured drivers break the law and drive in Tennessee.
 The Tennessee Financial Responsibility Laws state all at-fault drivers are liable for damages in an automobile accident.
 The easiest way to fulfill this obligation is with adequate auto insurance.
 Failure to obtain this insurance can result in fines and loss of driving privileges.
 Unfortunately, not everyone obeys the law.
 If you get into a collision with an at-fault uninsured motorist in Tennessee, your claim may look different than typical crash claims.

 In Tennessee, drivers must remain at the scene of an accident and notify 911 if any injuries, deaths, or more than $400 in property damage occurs.
 These stipulations apply to most car accidents.
 Even if your wreck does not fulfill these requirements, call the police once you find out the other driver does not have automobile insurance.